jorgegonzalez/blog/reading-list.md

 I try to read a lot.
 This is an attempt to track that.

 Books I especially loved are marked with an asterisk.
+Books that were re-reads are marked with a plus sign.

 ## Currently Reading